geemi725/Covid_CG_mappings/README.md

 This is a data repository of  Coarse-grained structures of SARS-CoV-2/COVID-19 related biomolecules.
 These CG structutres are generated from [DSGPM](https://github.com/rochesterxugroup/DSGPM) neural network model.

 Please note that non-bonded protein chains/segments are coarse-grained separately.
-Furthermore HETAM entries of the original PDB files are removed.
+Each structure contain multiple mappings with different resolutions.
+Furthermore, HETAM entries of the original PDB files are removed.
 ## Funding
 These structures are generated as a milestone of the research project proposed for the MOLSSI Seed-Fellowship.